We can tailor make a cookery class to suit your group.More

-It is October 2nd and a beautiful crisp morning Autumn as I write this.
-The garden is still flowering well with dahlias, asters, geraniums and the fields and hedges are still green and lush, but Autumn is well and truly upon us now with darker evenings and a drop in temperature.
+It is October 2nd and a beautiful crisp morning in autumn as I write this.
+The garden is still flowering well with dahlias, asters and geraniums and the fields and hedges are still green and lush, but Autumn is well and truly upon us now with darker evenings and a drop in temperature.

-I love to eat the seasons and I look forward to Autumn when I can forage the hedgerows and pick some of the delicious fruit that grows in my garden in Northern Ireland.
+I love to eat the seasons and I look forward to Autumn when I can forage the hedgerows and pick some of the lovely autumnal fruit growing in my garden here in Northern Ireland.

 If you’re interested in finding out more about eating and cooking with the seasons, I have a number of cooking and baking classes that celebrate all that’s good throughout the year.